 My fees are $95 for the first appointment and $75 for regular 45-minute appointments.
 I accept full payment in cash, check, or credit card (including FSA and HSA cards) at the time of service.

-Please complete the New Client Questionnaire, and return it before your scheduled appointment, along with copies of past evaluations, relevant school information, report cards, standardized test scores, etc. You can review the agreement and notice forms before our first session, so I can quickly answer any questions you have before we get started.
-The authorization form is an optional form you can use to allow me to release or obtain information from someone else.
+Please complete the Questionnaire and Agreements, and return them to me before your scheduled appointment, along with copies of past evaluations, relevant school information, report cards, standardized test scores, etc. The authorization form is an optional form you can use to allow me to release or obtain information from someone else.

-Please complete and return before your scheduled appointment.
-This questionnaire provides historical information to assist me in a thorough evaluation or consultation.
+This questionnaire covers historical information to assist me in a thorough evaluation or consultation.
 I see children of all ages with differing problems, so some questions may be irrelevant to your child.
-You may ignore questions that do not apply.
+You may ignore questions that do not apply or add additional details on the last page.

-This document contains important information about my professional services and business policies (e.g., cancelling appointments, fees, confidentiality, and records).
-It also contains summary information about the Health Insurance Portability and Accountability Act (HIPAA).
+These documents contain important information about my professional services and business policies (e.g., cancelling appointments, fees, confidentiality, and records).
+They also contain summary information about the Health Insurance Portability and Accountability Act (HIPAA).
+Although these documents are long and sometimes complex, it is very important that you read them carefully.
+We can discuss any questions you have.

 Authorization to Use and Disclose Protected Health Information